amazon-ion/ion-docs/_books/ion-1-1/src/modules/defining_modules.md

 # Defining modules

-A module is defined by four kinds of subclauses which, if present, always appear in the same order.
+A module is defined by two kinds of subclauses which, if present, always appear in the same order.

-1. `import` - a reference to a shared module definition; repeatable
-2. `module` - a nested module definition; repeatable
-3. `macros` - an exported list of macro definitions
+1. `macros` - an exported list of macro definitions
-4. `symbols` - an exported list of text values
+2. `symbols` - an exported list of text values

 The lexical name given to a module definition must be an [identifier](../modules.md#identifiers).
 However, it must not begin with a `$`--this is reserved for system-defined bindings like `$ion`.